Cleveron Global Virtual

 Unfortunately, this is not possible with the current Cleveron 501 as that would need a significant redesign.
 But that would be our next step.
 Not that it will necessarily be a designated loading area for the couriers, but something to double the insertion speed.

-For additional information call or send e-mail
+For additional information send an e-mail

 E-mail: [email protected]